 29. The Aqrabuamelu

 The upper part of the aqrabuamelu is supposedly a man while the lower half is a scorpion, and these scorpion men guarded outside of Shamash’s gate.
-Some myths claim they were so tall they could reach all the way up to the sky, and possibly also kill people with a single glance – putting “if looks could kill” into perspective.
+Some myths claim they were so tall they could reach up to the sky, and possibly also kill people with a single glance – putting “if looks could kill” into perspective.